GeoplexGIS/masterportal-addons/README.rst

 * The API_URL is the path to the PlexMap API.
 * The VIEW_SRC is the path to the PlexMap View.
 * The LAYOUT is the layout style of the PlexMap View. (**Recomendet is minimal**)

-The PlexMap Masterportal Addon is now installed and ready to use.

 Troubleschooting
 =====